 Focus your thoughts and creativity on one activity

 If you’re struggling with a writing gig, professional assignment, or artistic task, laser-focus your thoughts on one activity.
-Don’t try to complete 5 tasks at the same time.
+Don’t try to complete five tasks at the same time.

 Separating the creative and administrative parts of your tasks also works well in this regard.
-This involves clearly-defined time blocks for creative work and administrative chores.
+The separation involves clearly-defined time blocks for creative work and administrative chores.

 In that same vein, I set aside a couple of hours for administrative tasks in the afternoon.
 This clear division helps me laser-focus my thoughts and minimize distractions.